This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 sentiment

-This element controls the inclusion of sentiment classification results for each document returned as a part of the hitlist
+This element controls the inclusion of sentiment classification results for each document returned as a part of the hitlist.
+There can be only one sentiment element in the hitlist element.

-The parent element is hitlist
+The parent element is hitlist.

-, which specifies the sentiment classifier that is used to perform sentiment analysis.
-If no classifier is specified, then the CTXSYS.DEFAULT_SENTIMENT_CLASSIFIER
+The attribute available for this element is classifier, which specifies the sentiment classifier that is used to perform sentiment analysis.
+If no classifier is specified, then the CTXSYS.DEFAULT_SENTIMENT_CLASSIFIER is used.
+If a specified classifier is not available, then an error is displayed.

 item

 This element specifies keywords or concepts for which sentiment information must be fetched for the returned set of documents.
-Each sentiment
+Each sentiment element must contain at least one child item element.
+The maximum is 10 child item elements.
+If you specify an empty item element (without any attributes), it indicates that sentiment score for entire document must be returned.

-The parent element is sentiment
+The parent element is sentiment.

-The available attributes for item
+The available attributes for item are:

 topic